ThomasMertes/seed7/src/read_me.txt

   graphics, sockets, processes and databases.

-COMPILING UNTER MAC OS X
+COMPILING UNDER MAC OS X

     To compile under Mac OS X make sure that the command line tools for OS X are installed.
 They can be obtained from Xcode